|

 Use the tools scanreg and

-The automatic registry backup and restore tool set from Win98 will
+backup and restore tool set from Win98 will work in 95.

 Also, since it's becoming impossible to find